 Research is defined to include systematic collection and analysis of information for the generation of new knowledge, including investigative work as well as other peer reviewed contributions to the scientific and professional literature.
 Included under research are studies that involve laboratory, field, clinic, library and other sources of information.
-Tenured and tenure-track faculty within the Department of Pharmaceutical Sciences are required to conduct and publish original research, to obtain independent, peer-reviewed, extramural research funding and are encouraged to engage in other scholarly activity such as authoring patents, book chapters, books, and review articles.
+Tenured and tenure-track faculty within the Department of Immunotherapeutics and Biotechnology are required to conduct and publish original research, to obtain independent, peer-reviewed, extramural research funding and are encouraged to engage in other scholarly activity such as authoring patents, book chapters, books, and review articles.
 Written work that is not peer reviewed may support a faculty member's dossier, but by itself is insufficient evidence of proficiency in scholarly activity.

-Proficiency (competence) and accomplishment in research are primarily documented by the presentation of publications based on original research and funded extramural grant applications.
-For demonstration of excellence in research, evidence must be submitted which not only illustrates independence and leadership in performance of research but also documents the impact or significance of the research and the recognition which the individual has achieved.
+Proficiency (competence) and accomplishment in research are primarily documented by the presentation of publications based on original research, evidence must be submitted which not only illustrates independence and leadership in performance of research but also documents the impact or significance of the research and the recognition which the individual has achieved.